Logan (film): Cast

 Eriq La Salle, Elise Neal, and Elizabeth Rodriguez appear as Will Munson, Kathryn Munson, and Gabriela, respectively.
 Doris Morgado, David Kallaway, Han Soto, Jason Genao, Krzysztof Soszynski, and Alison Fernandez appear as Maria, Rhodes, Valet, Rictor, Mohawk, and Delilah, respectively.
 In the commentary to X-Men: Apocalypse, director Bryan Singer had stated that his film's post-credits scene would directly connect with the on-screen debut of X-Men antagonist Mister Sinister in Logan.
-In January 2017, Mangold stated that the character would not appear in this film.
+In January 2017, Mangold stated that the character – a genetic manipulator and surgeon – would not appear in this film.
 However, the DNA from several mutants, including Logan, in that film was used to create the clones that are seen in this film.